isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 * narrowing arithmetic promotions/conversions (likely part of a separate safe-arithmetic profile)
 * arithmetic cast from negative floating point to unsigned integral type (ditto)
-* selected undefined behavior: Start with Gaby Dos Reis's UB list developed for the WG21 study group
+* selected undefined behavior: Start with Gabriel Dos Reis's UB list developed for the WG21 study group
-* selected unspecified behavior: Addessing portability concerns.
+* selected unspecified behavior: Addressing portability concerns.
-* `const` violations: Mostly done by compilers already, but we can catch inappropriate casting and underuse of `cost`.
+* `const` violations: Mostly done by compilers already, but we can catch inappropriate casting and underuse of `const`.

+Enabling a profile is implementation defined; typically, it is set in the analysis tool used.

 To suppress enforcement of a profile check, place a `suppress` annotation on a language contract.
 For example: